vullioud/Weyrich23/README.md

 In Weyrich23 you will find the code used for the manuscript entitled “Epigenetic signatures of social status in female free-ranging spotted hyenas (Crocuta crocuta)” by Vullioud et al. 2024, Communications Biology.
-Please contact the corresponding author to get access to the full dataset.
 To explore the script you can use the trimmed dataset available with the package.
 This package is not designed for general use.
+The full datasets are available here: <https://doi.org/10.5061/dryad.m0cfxpp9b78>.
+Metadata are listed in Supplementary Material.

 ## Installation